lbl-srg/obc/specification/source/codeGeneration.rst

 Aligned with the Modelica language specifications, CDL-conforming sequences allow parameters propagating from subsequences to top level sequences.
-As an illustrative example, consider the composite control block specified as
+As an illustrative example, consider the composite control block specified as follows:

 .. literalinclude:: img/codeGeneration/ParameterPropagation/Controller.mo
    :language: modelica